-- females (17%); this trend has been sustained for the last few reporting periods.
-Males were also in the majority for MA admissions regionally, ranging from 63% in the WC to 93% in the EC.
-The WC had the highest proportion of females admitted for MA use compared to other regions, increasing from 35% in 2022b to 37% in 2023a. - National rates for MA route of administration showed that the majority of individuals smoked the substance (94%).
-When rates were compared across regions, a similar profile emerged with MA mostly being smoked, ranging from 77% (KZN) to 99% (WC).
-Most individuals admitted for MA use reported daily use (63%), remaining stable over the last few reporting periods.
-The highest proportions for MA use as a primary or secondary substance was found for the WC (47%) (Figure 6).
-This was followed by GT (34%) and the EC (32%)
+National rates for MA route of administration showed that the majority of individuals smoked the substance (92%).
+When rates were compared across regions, a similar profile emerged with MA mostly being smoked, varying between 83% (KZN) to 97% (WC and CR, respectively).
+Most individuals admitted for MA use reported daily use (62%), remaining stable over the last few reporting periods.
+The highest proportions for MA as a primary or secondary substance of use was found for the WC (48%) (Figure 6).
+This was followed by GT increasing from 34% to 38%.
+Further changes were seen in overall primary or secondary substance of use in the CR where a decrease was seen from 28% to 18%, followed by a decrease in the EC from 32% (2023a) to 24% (2023b).